armel/M5HamRadio/README.md

 **First of all, many thanks to all my [donors](#donations)🙏🏻**

-The M5HamRadio project is a distrib of my stable HamRadio projects on M5Stack.
+The M5HamRadio project is a compilation, in one huge firmware, of my stable HamRadio projects on M5Stack.
 It include 3 applications :

 - ICSMeter (default application)
 - ICMultiMeter